bkthomps/Containers/documentation.md

 being out of bounds, or the system running out of memory.
 The in-depth documentation linked above provides the exhaustive list of return codes for each function, which are present in the `errno.h` header file.
-For example, an invalid argument would return `-EINVAL` on success 0 would be returned.
+For example, an invalid argument would return `-EINVAL`, and on success 0 would be returned.

 # Comparators and Hash Functions
 The associative containers and the priority queue require the user to initialize